tianyingw/tianyingw.github.io/index.md

 I am actively looking for undergraduate and graduate students to work on fun research projects together!

 ### News:
+- **May 2025**: Congratulations to Mussa on winning the **Undergraduate Excellence in Research Award** for his work on the project _Integrating Multi-Source Datasets with Unignorable Missingness_.

 - **April 2025**: Congratulations to Huali on winning the [**2025 IMS Hannan Graduate Student Travel Award**](https://imstat.org/ims-awards/ims-awards-recipients/) for her work on "_Augmented transfer regression learning for handling completely missing covariates_"!